Cen-Lu/Signal-/README.md

 A: Tap the 📶 button in the main view, then go to Settings → Face ID & Passcode → Allow Access When Locked → Live Activities = ON

 **Q: What's the difference between free and Pro?**
-A: Free tier allows 3 signals per day (5 total).
+A: Free tier allows 3 signals per day (5 total in backlog).
 Pro removes all limitations and includes future premium features.

 **Q: Can I sync between devices?**
 A: Currently, Signal stores data locally on each device.
 Cross-device sync is being considered for future updates.